 \subsection{Training Details}

-We follow a five-stage pipeline to train NVILA: (1) \textit{projector initialization}, (2) \textit{visual encoder pre-training}, (3) \textit{token processor pre-training}, (4) \textit{image instruction-tuning}, and (5) \textit{video instruction-tuning}.
-Among them, Stages 1, 3, and 4 are also included in VILA training.
-The additional Stage 2 is used to recover the accuracy loss due to spatial token compression (as in \tab{tab:compression:spatial}), and the additional Stage 5 is helpful for extending the model's long video understanding capability.
-We provide the detailed training recipe in \tab{tab:recipe:training} and data recipe in \tab{tab:recipe:data}.
+We train NVILA in a five-stage pipeline: (1) \textit{projector initialization}, (2) \textit{visual encoder pre-training}, (3) \textit{token processor pre-training}, (4) \textit{image instruction-tuning}, and (5) \textit{video instruction-tuning}.
+Stages 1, 3, and 4 are also part of VILA training.
+Stage 2 recovers the accuracy loss caused by spatial token compression (\tab{tab:compression:spatial}), and Stage 5 extends the model's long-video understanding capability.
+The detailed training recipe is given in \tab{tab:recipe:training}, and the data recipe in \tab{tab:recipe:data}.

-Our implementation is built upon PyTorch 2.3.0~\cite{paszke2019pytorch,ansel2024pytorch2} and Transformers 4.46.0~\cite{wolf2020transformers}.
-We use DeepSpeed 0.9.5~\cite{rasley2020deepspeed} to shard large models across devices and use gradient checkpointing to reduce memory usage.
-We adopt FlashAttention-2~\cite{dao2024flashattention2} to accelerate training in both the LLM and visual encoder.
-We also implement functional-preserving, on-the-fly sequence packing to fuse samples with different lengths, which leads to an around 30\% speedup.
-We train all models using 128 NVIDIA H100 GPUs with a global batch size of 2048 across all stages.
-All optimizations are carried out using AdamW with no weight decay.
-We adopt a cosine learning rate decay schedule with a linear warm-up for the first 3\% of the schedule.
-The initial learning rate varies across stages, as detailed in \tab{tab:recipe:training}.
+Our implementation is built on PyTorch 2.3.0~\cite{paszke2019pytorch,ansel2024pytorch2} and Transformers 4.46.0~\cite{wolf2020transformers}.
+We use DeepSpeed 0.9.5~\cite{rasley2020deepspeed} to shard large models across devices and gradient checkpointing to reduce memory usage.
+We adopt FlashAttention-2~\cite{dao2024flashattention2} to accelerate training in both the LLM and the visual encoder.
+We also implement function-preserving, on-the-fly sequence packing to fuse samples of different lengths, yielding roughly a 30\% speedup.
+All models are trained on 128 NVIDIA H100 GPUs with a global batch size of 2048 across all stages, using AdamW without weight decay.
+We adopt a cosine learning-rate schedule with a linear warm-up over the first 3\% of training.
+Per-stage initial learning rates are listed in \tab{tab:recipe:training}.

 We release two model variants: \textbf{NVILA-Lite} maximizes efficiency by applying all the techniques described in this paper, while \textbf{NVILA} trades a small amount of efficiency for higher accuracy.
 Both variants share the same training pipeline.